zedttxj/Image-Processing-Tool-with-Matlab/optional/Tropical-Presentation.md

 ## Additional: Table conversion for MD and LaTeX formats

-You can combine with the script like this to create the table in MD format like this:
+You can combine with your MATLAB script to create the table in MD format like this:

 | Index Set | Path Sum Sequence |
 |-----------|-------------------|